 Over the weekend, I read through the JOTW Strategic Communications Survey for 2021.
-There were a lot of great insights in the report and I highly recommend reading through it.
+There were a lot of great insights in the report, and I highly recommend reading through it.

-This survey was facilitated between Ned’s Job of the Week (JOTW) and Sword and the Script Media, LLC.
+This survey was facilitated between Ned’s Job of the Week (JOTW) and Sword and Script Media, LLC.
 There were 305 total respondents from April 14, 2021, to May 14, 2021.

 Here’s a quick summary of the findings and my take on each:

-Companies value PR & Communications.
-80% “agree” or “strongly agree” that companies are placing more value on communications.
+80% “agree” or “strongly agree” that companies place more value on communications.
 When asked about specific job functions within the PR structure, 93% of the respondents overwhelmingly said employee communications.

 My take: I believe that companies have always valued PR and communications.
 The difference is that today it is easier to quantify the value and investment of PR as part of a broader marketing channel.
 Also, as it relates to employee communications, it makes sense, especially given the recent pandemic and the focus on employee loyalty and mental health.